 Having a breathing tube in place can be scary.
 The patient will not be able to talk.
 They may feel short of breath, even though they are getting plenty of air.
 We treat anxiety with sedatives when needed.
 Patients at times may try to pull the breathing tube out.
 The breathing machine is needed.
 Therefore, the staff may need to restrain the patient’s hands with soft restraints for their own safety.

 Sometimes the patient wants to breathe faster than the machine.
 This fast breathing makes it hard to rest the lungs.
 Sometimes the doctors use a drug called a paralytic to keep the patient from breathing too much.
-If this drug is used, your friend or family member will not be able to move or open their eyes.
+If this drug is used, the patient will not be able to move or open their eyes.
 Once the drug is stopped, the patient will be able to move and open their eyes again.
 For comfort, other drugs, such as sedatives and pain medicines are given when a patient is on a breathing machine.
 Members of the health care team are always here to answer any of your questions.

 Fluids, drugs, and nutrition are given into the blood through a thin plastic tube called an IV.
 It is common for a patient to have many IV lines.
 Most IV lines are on pumps that report the exact amount the patient receives each hour.
 Ask the nurse any questions you may have about IV’s.